eldoyle/PythonIntro/_episodes/08-ReadingandWritingTextFiles.md

 {: .language-python}

 > ## Writing new lines and numbers
-> Go and the file you just wrote.
+> Go open and examine the file you just wrote.
 You will see that all of the numbers are written on the same line.
 >
 > Modify the code to write each number on its own line.
 > > ## Solution